marshki/GlucTool/README.rst

 A blood sugar conversion tool
 -----------------------------
 Python3 utility for converting plasma glucose ("blood sugar") units_ using argument parsing, or a text-based menu.

 In either mode, you can convert:

-* milligram per decileter to millimole per liter (mg/dl to mmol/l),
+* milligram per decileter to millimole per liter (mg/dl to mmol/l), or
 * millimole per liter to milligram per decileter (mmol/l to mg/dl).

 .. _units: https://en.wikipedia.org/wiki/Blood_sugar#Units